Resources

 Contact

-This resource collects chat data from the live stream service Twitch.
-Thanks to this resource, researchers will be able to retrieve and analyze larger samples of chat data from the livestream service Twitch.
+This resource collects chat data from the live stream service Twitch and YouTube.
+Thanks to this resource, researchers will be able to retrieve and analyze larger samples of chat data from the livestream services Twitch and YouTube.

-Resource developed by the University of Jyväskylä in partnership with the CSC.
+Resource developed by the University of Jyväskylä with collaboration from Tampere University.

 Guidance can be found in the website of the resource.